gsiems/db-dictionary/engine/readme.md

 reside, one subdirectory per database engine.

 For dictionary creation of any database to work there needs to be:
- 1. a go driver for that database engine
+ 1. a go driver for that database engine.
+See https://github.com/golang/go/wiki/SQLDrivers
  1. some means of querying the database metadata (tables/views/function calls?)
  1. enough understanding of the metadata to write the appropriate queries